Brad7173/kde_as_steam_os3/README.md

 I could write an app to handle this and the end user just adds their image but this would be vain.

 The _hero icons you will have to boop them.

+*If I create a stripped down (img) image from my hard drive it will contain sgdboop.